-Dynamic Nat is useful in a larger network where one public IP is not sufficient to fulfill the requirement of an organization.
-In the Dynamic Nat, we can create a pool of public IP addresses that will be used for the NAT translations.
+Dynamic Nat works well in a large network where one public IP is not sufficient to fulfill the requirement of an organization.
+In Dynamic Nat, we can create a pool of public IP addresses that will be used for the NAT translations.

-Dynamic Nat is same as the normal Nat – the only difference is that the Dynamic Nat uses a pool of public IP addresses for the Nat translation.
+Dynamic Nat is the same as static Nat – the only difference is that Dynamic Nat uses a pool of public IP addresses for the Nat translation.
 And the IP addresses from the pool are dynamically selected for the translation.

 Dynamic NAT configuration commands